 Across the express business, the share of business-to-consumer shipments that is increasing faster than business-to-business shipments currently stand at approximately 65% of shipment volumes.
-This is higher than in 2019, where closer to 48% of express traffic was B2C, primarily due to a pandemic induced surge in online shopping and drop in business-to-business traffic. illustrates our analysis of the share of businessto-consumer vs shipments carried by air for key global and regional express carriers in 2020, while see Figure 50 provides an overview of 2019.
+This is higher than in 2019, where closer to 48% of express traffic was B2C, primarily due to a pandemic induced surge in online shopping and drop in business-to-business traffic.
+Figure 49 illustrates our analysis of the share of business-to-consumer vs shipments carried by air for key global and regional express carriers in 2020, while see Figure 50 provides an overview of 2019.
+The lack of air capacity and supply chain disruptions have been good for international air express volumes and yields.
+Domestic U.S. volume growth has underperformed international growth, but per-package yields have also increased.
+Part of this is due to the changing mix of B2B vs B2C traffic.